krevanth/ZAP/README.md

 ## Notice

-This repo *is* the original, definitive and authoritative ZAP parent source code for all the orphaned forks and their sub-forks.
-It was detached from its forks (as an unintended consequence) when it was made temporarily private.
-Those who have forked the repo before it was made private are encouraged to make a new fork.
+This repo *is* the official, definitive and authoritative ZAP processor repository.
+It was detached from its forks (as an unintended consequence) when the repo was made private and was then deleted from GitHub.
+The repo has now been restored and those who have forked the repo before are encouraged to make a new fork.
 Apologies for the inconvenience caused.

 ## Compatibility